 Nigel was previously Chair of the General Osteopathic Council, Chair of VISION 2020 UK and a member of the Council for Healthcare Regulatory Excellence

-Jenny chairs the Vision UK Rehabilitation and Low Vision Committee which was responsible for developing the Adult UK Eye Health and Sight Loss Pathway.
+Jenny was previously Deputy Chair of VISION 2020 UK and Chair of the Vision UK Rehabilitation and Low Vision Committee which was responsible for developing the Adult UK Eye Health and Sight Loss Pathway.
 She is a Deputy Chairman of Thomas Pocklington Trust, a Governor of the RNIB College Loughborough, and a Trustee of Homefield College for people with Autism in Leicestershire.

 Jenny is a highly qualified social worker who has many years’ experience in both health and social care.
 She held the position of Chief Executive of Vista before retiring from her role as in 2012.

 Michael Burdon, President of The Royal College of Ophthalmologists is a consultant ophthalmologist at the Queen Elizabeth Hospital, Birmingham.
 He is a recognised teacher and expert on neuro-ophthalmology, co-authoring “The Neuro-Ophthalmology Survival Guide” and has extensive experience in the diagnosis, surgical correction and management of adult motility disorders.
 His main research interests are papilloedema and idiopathic intracranial hypertension.
 Mike is committed to maintaining high standards in the ophthalmology profession, working with other organisations in the eye health sector to continue to deliver world-class eye care for all patients.’